ooks-io/ooknet/README.md

 ## written by a literal ape

-still a work in progress
+_ooknet_ is where all my ooks* hosts are configured and built. always a work in progress, will write a proper readme one day...